 The first step to reverse diet is to determine how much food you’re currently consuming and what your average weight currently is.

 If you’re already tracking your intake then you will have great data collected for how much you’re currently consuming and how this is affecting your body weight.
-However, if you haven’t been tracking, then you should start tracking for at least 5 days to estimate your average daily intake.

 To find your current average weight, you will need to weigh yourself at least 3 times in a week and find the average of these measurements.